 Let’s find out the drawbacks.

-Work pressure and stress is pretty high
+Work pressure and stress are pretty high

 South Korea is one of the most education-obsessed countries.